Tropical cyclones in 2009: June

 June was relatively inactive with six tropical cyclones and three tropical storm-equivalent cyclones forming.
-Hurricane Andres gave the 2009 Pacific hurricane season a late start when it formed on June 21 (the latest start on record until the record was beaten exactly a decade later when Alvin formed on June 25, 2019).
+Hurricane Andres gave the 2009 Pacific hurricane season a late start when it formed on June 21 (the latest start on record until the record was beaten exactly a decade later when Alvin formed on June 25, 2019, then later in 2023 and 2024 with Adrian and Aletta forming on June 27th, 2023, and July 4th, 2024, respectively).

 July

 July was slightly inactive in terms of intensity per tropical cyclones, and slightly active in terms of number of tropical cyclones that formed, with nine.
 Seven were tropical storm equivalent, and only two were hurricane or typhoon equivalent tropical cyclones.
 No majors.
 Although Hurricane Carlos was the most intense of the month, none of the tropical cyclones caused any form of severe destruction.
 Over 50 people were killed, however, a deadly exception.

 August

 August was the most active month the year that 21 tropical cyclones formed throughout the world.
 16 attained sustained wind speeds of 64 km/h or greater.
 Tropical Storm Ana became the first named storm of the very inactive 2009 Atlantic hurricane season, when it formed on August 11, one of that latest first named storms on record since Alex of 2004.
 Typhoon Morakot (Kiko) was the deadliest tropical cyclone of the year, killing 789 total.
 Hurricane Jimena became the most intense of the month in the latter portion of August.